What's on this page

 Yes, the library provides both public work stations, a computer lab, and 10 PAWS Reference computers for student use.
 Public work stations are available on the 2nd, 3rd, and 4th floors of the library.
 These computers do not have any available software.
 They can be used to access the internet and library resources.

-If you need to write a paper, work on a powerpoint presentation, or print an Office document you will need to use the Academic Research Center (ARC) lab, located on the 1st floor in room 128, or one of the 10 PAWS Reference computers located across the back windows on the 2nd floor North (in the Reference Area).
-You will need your Jag Card to get into the ARC.
+If you need to write a paper, work on a powerpoint presentation, or print an Office document you will need to use the Computer Lab, located on the 3rd floor in Room 312, or one of the 10 PAWS Reference computers located across the back windows on the 2nd floor North (in the Reference Area).
+You will need your Jag Card to get into the Computer Lab.
 To access the PAWS Reference computers, you will need a barcode on the back of your TRACcard.
 These barcodes can be gotten at the Circulation Desk.